 speaker

 Chief Financial Officer

 Yeah, Joe, it's Kelly.
 As we stated on the call, we continue to expect write-offs for the full year to be between 6% and 7%.
-And you can kind of key in on what Douglas was saying earlier, right?
+And kind of key in on what Douglas was saying earlier, right?
 The customer does continue to be challenged year over year.
-What we're seeing though in terms of the impact of write-offs is the increasing mix of the lease portfolio, including e-com originated deals.
-But as you noted, we're forming in line with expectations and continue to feel really good about our forecast for the full year.
+What we're seeing, though, in terms of the impact of write-offs is the increasing mix of the lease portfolio, including e-com originated deals.
+But, yeah, as you noted, we're performing in line with expectations and continue to feel really good about our forecast for the full year.

+speaker